ARMmbed/mbed-os-5-docs/docs/getting_started/serial_communication.md

 Use your terminal application to interact with the following examples.

-If you're not sure how to build these examples and run them on your board, please see out [build tools section](../build_tools/options.md).
+If you're not sure how to build these examples and run them on your board, please see out [build tools section](../dev_tools/options.md).
-[TODO]: all these examples should be import links, not hard coded

 ### Echo back characters you type